Mail apps for Outlook and EWS in Exchange

 Applies to: apps for Office | Exchange Online | Exchange Server 2013 | Office 365 | Outlook 2013 | Outlook Web App | OWA for Devices

 Mail apps for Outlook provide a single interface and programming model that uses web standards to enable you to create a custom experience for your email users.
-You can create mail apps that display contextual or helpful information in a web page hosted in Outlook; for example, a mail app can show a Bing map with an address highlighted when an email message contains an address.
+You can create mail apps that display contextual or helpful information in an HTML5 frame hosted in Outlook; for example, a mail app can show a Bing map with an address highlighted when an email message contains an address.
 Or when a user is composing a message, a mail app can show additional information about the recipient, and insert a standard greeting into the email at the touch of a button.

 Recognize entities, like addresses, phone numbers, task suggestions, or meeting suggestions in an email.